The importance of mathematics in virtually every university discipline makes it essential that we provide students with a strong foundation.

 - Calculus and Vectors, Grade 12, University Preparation

-Prerequisite: Grade 12 Advanced Functions MHF4U, University Preparation, must be taken prior to or concurrently with Calculus and Vectors
+Prerequisite: Grade 12 Advanced Functions MHF4U, University Preparation, must be taken before or concurrently with Calculus and Vectors

 - AP Calculus